RyanFrazer-CSCI347-f25/csci347_f25/public/week12-memory-analysis/assignment.md

 - Practical Malware Analysis (Michael Sikorski)
 - Rootkits and Bootkits (Alex Matrosov)

-### 🚨 IMPORTANT: Tool Access Issues
+### 🚨 IMPORTANT: Tool Access

-**If you encounter ANY issues accessing these tools** (installation problems, licensing concerns, broken links, etc.), **please contact the instructor IMMEDIATELY**.
-We will:
-- Provide alternative free tools
-- Update the assignment directions
-- Ensure no student faces barriers to completing the assignment

-**Do not struggle in silence** - reach out as soon as you encounter any access problems!
+**Volatility Framework**: Pre-installed and configured with necessary plugins.
+Memory dump samples provided for analysis.
+If you encounter installation issues, contact the instructor immediately for support.

 ---